 As the average price of a home in Bozeman continues to rise, many homebuyers are finding that it is simply not an option for them to buy a home in Bozeman.
 So, what are the alternatives?
-Real estate in Belgrade, Livingston, Manhattan, Three Forks and other surrounding areas is significantly less expensive than Bozeman.
+Keep reading to learn more about the cost of a home in Belgrade, Livingston, Manhattan, Three Forks, and Bozeman's other surrounding areas.

 If you love Bozeman’s breweries, art galleries, restaurants and the outdoors, Livingston, Montana is a wonderful place to consider.
 Over the past few years, Livingston has started to transform from a dusty small town to a pretty happening place.
 Along with its growing cultural scene, Livingston has plenty to offer outdoor enthusiasts.
 Sitting on the banks of the Yellowstone River at the north end of Paradise Valley, you’ll find some of the best fishing, floating, hiking and camping within miles of town.

 Livingston is located 25 miles from Bozeman.
 Many people make the commute over the Bozeman pass daily, although the road can be difficult and sometimes closed in the winter.

 The Absaroka mountain range is the backdrop to this town of 7,200 people.
 There are three elementary schools, one middle school, and one high school.
 The average price of a single-family home in Livingston is $350,463, 46% less expensive than a single-family home in Bozeman.